ngeno7/AWS/README.md

 ### Bastion Hosts
 Allow access to the private EC2 instances from remote.
 Local user connect to the BH and then can connect from it to the private subnet.

+## VPN - Virtual Private Network
+It is a secure way of connecting to a remote network.
+    - Customer Gateway
+    - VPN tunnel
+    - Virtual Gateway